BenjaminDWood/FIFA/README.md

 - Dropping and renaming columns as appropriate

-- Dealing with datatypes
+- Assigning relevant datatypes

-- Stripping formatting weight, height, currency markers etc.
+- Stripping and formatting weight, height, currency markers etc.

-- Converting monetary values consistently
+- Converting monetary values for consistency

 - Deriving new columns from existing data